-- For beginning freshman applicants and transfer applicants with fewer than 12 hours earned who graduated from Louisiana high schools in 2004 or later, we will request your seven-semester and/or final high school transcripts from the Board of Regents and the Louisiana Department of Education's Student Transcript System.
-It will not be necessary to have transcripts sent to Southeastern from your high school unless you graduated before 2004. - If you graduated from a Louisiana high school before 2004 or from an out-of-state high school, you will be required to submit an official copy of your high school transcript upon applying to the university.
+• For beginning freshman applicants and transfer applicants with fewer than 12 hours earned who graduated from Louisiana high schools in 2004 or later, we will request your seven-semester and final high school transcripts from the Board of Regents and the Louisiana Department of Education's Student Transcript System (STS).
+It will not be necessary to have

+- transcripts sent to Southeastern from your high school unless you graduated before 2004, or we were not able to receive them from STS. - If you graduated from a Louisiana high school before 2004 or from an out-of-state high school, you will be required to submit an official copy of your high school transcript upon applying to the university.
 Initial admissions decisions may be based on your seven-semester transcript.
-An official final high school transcript containing the date of graduation must also be submitted after graduation. - If you took the G.E.D., a copy of your scores or your diploma must accompany your application. - Students who graduate from a state-approved home study program should submit a copy of their home-school transcript if available. - ACT scores are a requirement for admission and are used for placement in English and Math.
+An official final high school transcript containing the date of graduation must also be submitted after graduation. - If you took the G.E.D., a copy of your scores or your diploma must accompany your application. - Students who graduate from a state-approved home study program should submit a copy of their home-school transcript, if it is available - ACT scores are a requirement for admission and are used for placement in English and Math.
 If you have not taken the ACT, you need to register for the next available test date and have your scores sent to Southeastern Louisiana University college code (1608).
+Scores must be sent directly to Southeastern by ACT.
+Only the official ACT score report will be accepted.